 Genie: “Whoa, I thought the earth wasn’t supposed to move until the wedding.”
 Hey Disney, calm down!
 You already had a stripper joke earlier.
 You’re going to be at porn before we even get to the second act.

-The genie shows off a bit to intimidate the thieves and Sa’luk says to retreat because he wasn’t aware that a genie was there…..really?
+The Genie shows off a bit to intimidate the thieves, and Sa’luk says to retreat because he wasn’t aware that a genie was there…..really?
 It seems like his existence is no secret.
-In fact he shows off quite frequently in town and around the palace.
+He shows off quite frequently in town and around the palace.
 I find it really hard to believe that this information never made it back to you.